parismollo/Recommendation-Engine/README.md

 * **product_recommendation_engine.py**:
 Parallel algorithm, split the task among the computer cpu's to increase performance

+* **statistics.py**:
+This file will output in ascending order the users that have the more similarities with the your user input purchases.

 * **stream_in_splitter.py**:
 Split the 1 * 10⁶ rows dataset into 200 files of 5000 rows.